odinuv/web/articles/problem-solving/index.md

 The variables in your source code are like pipes.
 They are under the ground most of the time, but they surface from time to time to make their value available or to change it.
 Variables are the connecting pieces, without them, your code would not be able to pass information around and it would be impossible to work with user provided data.

+You can use UML diagrams described in [FAQ section](/course/faq/#how-to-start-working-on-the-project) to make an overview of functions needed in your application.

 {: .image-popup}
 ![Data flow](/articles/problem-solving/data-flow.svg)